 If you stay in foster care after you turn 18, you will need to sign over your RSDI or SSI benefits.
 If your benefits exceed the cost of your care, the money will be put in a personal account for you to use for expenses.

-For more information visit www.socialsecurity.gov.
+For more information about Social Security and SSI benefits visit www.socialsecurity.gov.